 - Cover a large baking sheet with foil and spray with non-stick vegetable spray.
 Set aside.

-- In a medium bowl, whisk all the egg mixture ingredients until completely blended.
+- In a medium casserole (8×8-inches), whisk all the Egg Mixture ingredients together until completely blended.

-- Place the potato starch in a pan or on a large plate.
+- Place the starch in a 9×13-inch pan and the panko crumbs in a separate 9×13-inch pan.

 - Spoon the sauce over the cutlets, then sprinkle the “cheese” over the top.

 - Spray a large piece of foil with non-stick spray.
 Loosely cover the chicken, sprayed side down.